kununu/data-fixtures/docs/FixtureTypes/elasticsearch.md

 # Elasticsearch Fixtures
 ---------------------

-The `ElasticsearchFixtures` allows you to load data fixtures for any Elasticsearch index.
+The `Elasticsearch Fixtures` allows you to load data fixtures for any Elasticsearch index.

 ## Install